 - Burro’s tail (Sedum morganianum) – One of the prettiest sedums, this is one of those unusual succulents that grows in the pot and has pendant stems that tend to cascade down over the edges of the basket.
 The foliage is short and very light green.
 The entire plant is covered by bluish-silver blooms.
 Hanging succulent plants are usually easy to propagate, and the Burro’s tail is no exception.

-- Flowering sansevieria (Sanservieria parva) – This particular hanging plant starts out as an upright plant and ends up becoming one of those hanging succulent plants with bright green foliage.
-The foliage is shaped like a lance and can be one and a half feet in length.
-It also flowers with little pinkish-white blooms.
+- Flowering sansevieria (Sansevieria parva) – This particular hanging plant starts out as an upright plant and ends up becoming one of those hanging succulent plants with bright green foliage.
+Flowering sansevieria foliage is shaped like a lance and can be one and a half feet (0.5 m.) in length.
+It also flowers with little, pinkish-white blooms.

 - Ragwort vine (Othonna capensis) – This is actually a member of the Daisy family.
-It has trailing stems that reach many feet in length.
+It has trailing stems that reach many feet (1.5 to 2.5 m.) in length.
 This is an excellent example of plants that hang down because it trails nicely.
 It has yellow blooms that require sunshine in order to open up.

-- String of hearts (Ceropegia woodii) – Sometimes called the rosary vine, the stems are long and pendulous and this is a great choice if you are looking for plants that hang down beautifully.
-It has leaves shaped like hearts, and while the upper surface of the leave is a pretty blue-green with some silver, underneath the leaves you will find a beautiful purplish gray.
+- String of hearts (Ceropegia woodii) – Sometimes called the rosary vine, the stems on string of hearts are long and pendulous and a great choice if you are looking for plants that hang down beautifully.
+It has leaves shaped like hearts, and while the upper surface of the leave is a pretty, blue-green with some silver, underneath the leaves you will find a beautiful purplish gray.

 There are many different types of hanging cactus and succulents, and they are pretty easy to care for because hanging succulent plants do not require watering as often as other hanging plants.